Poetry in Music and Dance

 The Beauty of Being Vulnerable

-Today I am remembering dancers on “So You Think You Can Dance.”
-Every time I watch a dancer perform, I’m blown away and usually moved to tears by the skill and the craft and the, I don’t know how to say it, the transparency of the dancers.
+Today I am remembering dancers on "So You Think You Can Dance."
+Every time I watch a dancer perform, I'm blown away and usually moved to tears by the skill and the craft and the, I don't know how to say it, the transparency of the dancers.
 I have an art form.
-I put words on paper and sometimes they come out meaning something to … Continue reading The Beauty of Being Vulnerable
+I put words … Continue reading The Beauty of Being Vulnerable